canonical/lxd/doc/container-environment.md

  - `/sys/kernel/security`

-The reason for passing all of those is legacy init systems which require those to be mounted or be mountabled inside the container.
+The reason for passing all of those is legacy init systems which require those to be mounted or be mountable inside the container.

 The majority of those will not be writable (or even readable) from inside an unprivileged container and will be blocked by our AppArmor policy inside